Frequently Asked Questions

 - The notification had arrived but it was unnoticed.

-As a general rule, when you are not receiving a notification into a specific device, you should check the activity in your device: in the Devices page, find your device linked to your user name, and make sure it is effectively active and has notifications enabled.
+As a general rule, when you are not receiving notifications into a specific device, you should check the activity in your device: in the Devices page, find your device linked to your user name(Alias), and make sure it is effectively active and has notifications enabled.

 You could even reinstall your app and repeat the registering process.